Irish nationalism: Cultural nationalism

 An important feature of Irish nationalism from the late 19th century onwards was a commitment to Gaelic Irish culture.
 A broad intellectual movement, the Celtic Revival, grew up in the late 19th century.
 Though largely initiated by artists and writers of Protestant or Anglo-Irish background, the movement nonetheless captured the imaginations of idealists from native Irish and Catholic background.
 Periodicals such as United Ireland, Weekly News, Young Ireland, and Weekly National Press (1891–92), became influential in promoting Ireland's native cultural identity.
 A frequent contributor, the poet John McDonald's stated aim was "to hasten, as far as in my power lay, Ireland's deliverance".

 Other organisations promoting the Irish language or the Gaelic Revival were the Gaelic League and later Conradh na Gaeilge.
 The Gaelic Athletic Association was also formed in this era to promote Gaelic football, hurling, and Gaelic handball; it forbade its members to play English sports such as association football, rugby union, and cricket.

 Most cultural nationalists were English speakers, and their organisations had little impact in the Irish speaking areas or Gaeltachtaí, where the language has continued to decline (see article).
 However, these organisations attracted large memberships and were the starting point for many radical Irish nationalists of the early twentieth century, especially the leaders of the Easter Rising of 1916 such as Patrick Pearse, Thomas MacDonagh, and Joseph Plunkett.
-The main aim was to emphasise an area of difference between Ireland and Germanic England, but the most of the population continued to speak English.
+The main aim was to emphasise an area of difference between Ireland and Germanic England, but most of the population continued to speak English.

 The cultural Gaelic aspect did not extend into actual politics; while nationalists were interested in the surviving Chiefs of the Name, the descendants of the former Gaelic clan leaders, the chiefs were not involved in politics, nor noticeably interested in the attempt to recreate a Gaelic state.